Kyuvi/hctb/README.md

 It accepts one argument which should be a string of a path to the folder/directory  containing the csv files.

 If that is not given, it then checks the system for the 'CSVDIR' environment variable which can be prepended to the call to execte the jar file as shown above.
+NOTE: if both the CSVDIR environment variable and an argument are provided the CSVDIR environment variable is used.

 It also checks for the following environment variables